Chapter 2: Structure

 Solutions:

-• Enforce 2-minute per person limit
+• Enforce a 2-minute per person limit

-• Use timer with alarm
+• Use a timer with an alarm

 • Try "blockers first" format